 As important as it is to understand the proper ways to deal with negative online reviews, it’s even more important that you know how not to deal with them.
 There are many mistakes that you can make when addressing your reviews, including the following.

 This strategy will often backfire, even if you manage to create convincing write-ups.
 Review sites have protocols and algorithms designed specifically to sniff out fakes, and if you get caught, your business could get blacklisted by both customers and review sites.
 Moreover, posting fake reviews violates false advertising laws and can get you into legal trouble.

 Battling with reviewers

 It’s not always easy to keep a level head when replying to negative online reviews, especially if the reviewer tries to drag you into an argument.
 If the situation begins to escalate, it’s important that you always remain calm and polite.
 Repeat your willingness to help fix the issue at hand and don’t let yourself stoop to their level.
 Future readers will notice your restraint and professionalism.

-Offering a small incentive seems like a harmless way to generate positive reviews, but this strategy is risky and usually doesn’t work.
-Avoid any kind of tactic that could look like a bribe or generate a conflict of interest.
-Some customers are likely to take offense and will post negative reviews in retaliation.
+Offering a small incentive seems like a harmless way to generate positive reviews, but this strategy is risky.
+Not only does it violate FTC rules, but it also creates a conflict of interest that might offend customers, causing them to post negative reviews in retaliation.

 * * *

 In the end, it’s true that online review management can be overwhelming, especially for small businesses.
-Luckily, there are tools and services that can help.
+Luckily, ReputationDefender has tools and services that can help.
 For more suggestions and assistance, contact us for a free consultation.